splitbrain/splitbrain/templates/README.md

 #### :hammer: Check out what I'm currently working on

-These are the projects I most recently contributed to.
+These are the projects I most recently worked on.

 {{range recentContributions 10}}
 - [{{.Repo.Name}}]({{.Repo.URL}}) - {{.Repo.Description}} ({{humanize .OccurredAt}})